Bluepr-nt/Commit-Increment/README.md

 # Commit-Increment
-Commit-Increment is a GitHub Action that identifies the increment level from conventional commit messages.
-It can also be used as a standalone Go library.
+Commit-Increment is a Go library and a GitHub Action that identifies the increment level from conventional commit messages.

 ## GitHub Action